Tourism in Eswatini

-Tourism in Eswatini is a successful industry.
+Tourism in Eswatini developed during the apartheid era in South Africa and this shaped many of its distinctive attractions.
+Since the end of apartheid, Eswatini has emphasized its traditional culture as a tourist attraction.
 Most of the tourists who visit Eswatini arrive by road from South Africa.
-Eswatini's tourism industry developed during the apartheid era in South Africa and this shaped many of its distinctive attractions.
-Since the end of apartheid, Eswatini has emphasized its traditional culture as a tourist attraction.

 Apartheid era

 The adoption of apartheid in South Africa and civil war in Mozambique contributed to Eswatini's appeal as an alternative tourist destination in Southern Africa.
 This led to growth in Eswatini's tourism industry from the 1960s to the 1990s.
 During the apartheid era in South Africa, Eswatini drew many visitors by adopting different policies than South Africa.
-Many tourists visited Eswatini during that time in order to watch television programs or sporting events that they could not view in South Africa.
-During apartheid in South Africa, Eswatini also legalized gambling in order to draw tourists what brought significant economic prosperity.
+Many tourists visited Eswatini during that time to watch television programs or sporting events that they could not view in South Africa.
+During apartheid in South Africa, Eswatini also legalized gambling to draw tourists what brought significant economic prosperity.

 The number of tourists visiting Eswatini increased from 89,015 in 1972 to 257,997 in 1989.
 In 1988 tourism was 3% of the GDP of Eswatini and more than 4% of its total exports.
 Although the traditional Monarchy of Eswatini has often been cited as a factor that attracts tourists, tourism has also been credited with causing modernization in Eswatini.
 Although the increases in tourism seen in Eswatini have been alleged to have caused an increase in prostitution, there is no evidence that prostitution was a factor in the growth of the Eswatini tourism industry.
 The increase in tourism did cause the centers of prostitution in Eswatini to shift from mining areas to hotels.